linuxfrorg/linuxfr.org/INSTALL.md

 ~ $ gem install --user-install bundler
 ```

-and add it to your PATH environment according to the warning message shown during installation.
+Don't forget to update your PATH environment according to the warning message
+shown during installation.

 Now, we can reach external Ruby resources: